If you’re a first-time memory foam mattress topper user, you may wonder, “how to put memory foam a mattress topper on the bed?”.

 - Use Safety Pins – we’re guessing you already know what a safety pin is.
-Hence, all you need to do is buy large pins at about 5.5 centimetres in size and secure your mattress topper by pinning it on your mattress.
+Hence, you need to buy large pins at about 5.5 centimetres in size and secure your mattress topper by pinning it on your mattress.

 Which Side Should I Use In An Egg Crate Memory Foam Topper?

 Your egg crate memory foam topper should be used with the egg crates pointing up.
-If you have this type of memory foam mattress topper, make sure to keep the points of the egg crate pointed upwards where you’ll be lying down.
+If you have this memory foam mattress topper type, keep the points of the egg crate pointed upwards where you’ll be lying down.